replicatedhq/replicated-docs/docs/intro-replicated.md

 Replicated provides features for distributing and managing your application in diverse environments, including:

 - Use release channels and versioning for effective management of your product lifecycle.
-See [About Releases](releases-about) and [About Channels](releases-about-channels).
+See [About Releases](/vendor/releases-about) and [About Channels](/vendor/releases-about-channels).
 - Provision test environments quickly using the compatibility matrix to create a variety of customer-representative environments
 - Create and manage custom license entitlements with granular control and flexibility, including free licenses for trial, dev, and community licenses.
-See [Creating and Managing Customers](releases-creating-customer).
+See [Creating and Managing Customers](/vendor/releases-creating-customer).
 - Create custom domains to brand your customer-facing URLs.
-See [Using Custom Domains](custom-domains-using).
+See [Using Custom Domains](/vendor/custom-domains-using).

 ## Installing

 When you use the Replicated platform, you can install your application using the Helm CLI or Replicated installers:

 - **Helm CLI:** You can use the Helm CLI to install Helm charts.
 Add the the SDK to your Helm chart to integrate Replicated features.
 Supported for online environments.
-See [About Distributing with Helm](helm-install).
+See [Using the SDK with Your Application (Alpha)](/vendor/replicated-sdk-using).

 - **KOTS:** With a KOTS entitlement, you use KOTS to install in online or air gap environments on: